Fade In (film): Plot

 A large movie production crew makes camp in Moab, Utah, to shoot a period western, and enlists several locals to assist the production.
 Rob owns a ranch that is being used as a location, and he offers himself and his friends Russ and Bud to work as drivers for the cast and crew.
 His first passenger is Jean, who is the assistant editor for the project, and they develop instant chemistry.
 On her first night in town, after driving her and other cast to dinner, Jean gets inebriated, and Rob walks her home.
 During their walk, they are interrupted by Phil and Norman, two acquaintances of his; Phil, very drunk, attempts to insert himself into their company.
 Rob coldcocks him and tells the two of them to go home.
 He assures her that it's not a serious matter.

 Rob, bemused by all the unseen details of a film shoot, hangs around the set by day, and Jean, feeling out of place in a small town, keeps regular company with him at night and on off days.
 She demonstrates her job to him, at one point using raw footage from the shoot to demonstrate the Kuleshov effect - how the choices of what images follow each other determine the viewer's emotional response.
 He in turn later tries to show off for her, riding wild horses in a rodeo setting, being thrown off quickly but maintaining his humor.
 They play around with costumes and props and carry on trysts on location during downtime.
 On another evening stroll, Phil and Norman confront Rob again, with two more men with them, and after exchanging tense words, Rob is jumped into a full brawl.
 However, he quickly recuperates by swimming with her where the fight took place.

-After an evening of lovemaking at her motel, Jean gets a call from Bill, her friend with benefits from Los Angeles, who tells her he is coming to the location to visit.
+After an evening of sex at her motel, Jean gets a call from Bill, her friend with benefits from Los Angeles, who tells her he is coming to the location to visit.
 As the conversation goes on, Rob gets dressed and leaves.
 He keeps his distance from her as Bill comes to town.
 However, during their evening out, Jean finds herself disinterested in Bill's conversation, and goes back to Rob's ranch, finding him outside sulking.
-They argue over her previous sexual relationship with him and that he has developed serious feelings for her, but they ultimately make love again.
+They argue over her previous sexual relationship with him and that he has developed serious feelings for her, but they ultimately have sex again.

 The production wraps.
 Rob and Jean are resigned to their relationship ending with the exodus of the crew.
 He watches her plane leave, reflecting on his emotional journey.